finlabsuk/open-banking-connector/docs/interface/payment-initiation/make-domestic-payment.md

 - read the `DomesticPayment` to check its status.

 # Example
-Here is an example of how to set up the domestic payment consent.
-The example is based on code in the [demo app](../../../src/OpenBanking.ConsoleApp.Connector.CreateDomesticPaymentConsent/DomesticPaymentConsentMethods.cs#39).
+Here is an example of how to make a domestic payment.

 sample code:
 ```csharp